What skills do kids actually need for Kindergarten readiness?

 - Be fully toileted which means knowing how to wipe…

 - Know their first and last name.
-Bonus: know YOUR first and last name.
+Bonus: know their parent’s first and last name.

 - Be able to recognize their name in print.